Facility Design & Amenities

 This wing of the building will function similarly to the former Redmond Senior Center with activities, interest groups, nutrition programs, gatherings, and wellness services during the days.
 On evenings and weekends, this space will serve the entire community for a variety of activities, gatherings, and community and cultural events.

-Seniors can enter the building from a designated senior entrance on the north side, closest to the parking lot and a covered drop-off.
+Seniors can enter the building from a designated senior entrance on the north side, closest to the parking lot.
 As seniors come inside to settle in, get coffee, and see friends, there are computers to use and comfortable places to have conversation in the lounge and library areas.
 Seniors are close to where volunteers prepare lunch and can gather before lunch is served in the annex seating spaces.
 Art and music classes take place next to the library and there are a variety of spaces for interest groups.
 A full set of restrooms is available in this wing of the building.

 Many visitors will use the main entry and visit the lobby area upon entering the facility.
-There will be staff workstations and volunteers to greet and direct you Various spaces will be available to rent by the community for meetings and other gatherings as needed.
+There will be staff workstations and volunteers to greet and direct guests.
+Various spaces will be available to rent by the community for meetings and other gatherings as needed.
 Guests can sign in for classes or check their child into the Kid’s Zone if visiting as a family.

 The Community Room is a large, flexible space for sharing meals, attending lectures, performances, community and cultural events, and classes.
 The space is anchored by a raised stage on one end that can double as an additional classroom, with a commercial kitchen on the opposite end.
 This kitchen will have pass through windows to serve both the indoor community room and the outdoor event terrace.
 Open-air access to an extended outdoor dining terrace encourages the community to enjoy the views of the Sammamish River Trail on warm days.